tengcharmaine/tp/docs/UserGuide.md

 ## 2. Finding a Patient

-Many walk in patients tend to be regulars at the clinic.
+Many walk-in patients tend to be regulars at the clinic.
 ClinicMate is optimized to retrieve patient details quickly and easily.
 All you need is their IC number!

 **Steps**:
 1. Let's say you want to find James Tan's details after adding him in the previous step.
 Type `find S1234567A` into the Command Box and hit enter.